It’s World Downs Syndrome Day. ❤❤

 It’s a day to celebrate the extra chromosome that makes some people just a little bit more special.

-One of the first images I saw on Facebook today was of my good friend Lee Gooch’s handsome little man Noah.
+One of the first images I saw on Facebook today was of my good friend Lee Gooch’s handsome little superhero, Noah.

 And oh!
 How it melted my heart.

 What an angelic, gorgeous and perfect little face.
-There is mischief in those eyes.
+There is mischief in those eyes and he has his Daddy wrapped around his little finger by the looks of this.
+(Image shared with permission as always)

 This image, like all of the beautiful images on my Timelines today, melts my heart, not only because of the joy it shows, but also because of the memories it provokes in me.